PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

 | DeleteVpnConnection         | <This is probably deleted?>      |
 **Review Above Table**

-NOTE: Details about what these lambda function does can be found in file lambdafunctions-description.md
+NOTE: Details about what these lambda function does can be found in file lambdafunctions-description.md [LambdaFunction Description](lambdafunctions-description.md "Lambda Functions Description)

 ### Rebalance mechanism